ItinerDeveloper/Workspace-AiIntegration/ai_integration_addon_windows_install.md

-# Itiner Workspace Invoice Data Extraction Addon Installation Guide for Windows Server
+# Itiner Workspace AI Integration Addon Installation Guide for Windows Server

-This document outlines the installation and configuration process for the **Invoice Data Extraction Addon** for the Itiner Workspace platform, specifically for deployments on **Windows Server operating systems**.
+This document outlines the installation and configuration process for the **AI Integration Addon** for the Itiner Workspace platform, specifically for deployments on **Windows Server operating systems**.

 ---